 Step-6: To avoid the distraction of night sleep, just uncheck the option namely “Allow scheduled maintenance to wake up my computer at the scheduled time“.

-Step-7: Finally, select Ok button to make the changes effective right away.
+Step-7: Finally, select Ok to make the changes effective right away.

 After completing these steps, Windows will run the Automatic Maintenance at the assigned time for a maximum of one hour daily at the same time.

-How to Manually Start and Stop Maintenance in Windows 10
+How to Manually Start and Stop Maintenance in Windows 11 or 10

 If you engage the computer with a heavy workload and you want to maintain the system immediately, then you can manually trigger the maintenance.